07 October 2021

 John Evans talks to the experts about a much-discussed subject – that playing the piano, or indeed any instrument, is good for your wellbeing

-This week (10-16 May) marks Mental Health Awareness Week.
+10 October marks World Mental Health Day.
 According to the Adult Psychiatric Morbidity Survey, conducted in 2014 by the UK’s National Health Service, one in six people in the past week experienced a common mental health problem.
 But what is mental health?
 According to the WHO, mental health is a dynamic, ever-changing state.
 Depending on our circumstances we may feel down, stressed or anxious one day but fine the next.

 By ‘fine’ the organisation means being in a state of mind that allows us to make the most of our potential, deal with the ups and downs of daily life and play a full part in family, community and social life.